 The sixty questions on the Math test are officially arranged from easiest to hardest.
 Though you have a minute per question, you might find yourself needing less time with the first twenty questions and more time with the last twenty.
 Even though time might balance out in the end, my suggestion is to work backwards on the ACT Math if you are strong math student.
 This way, you’re committing the bulk of your energy to the hardest problems.
 When the time crunch sets in during the last 10 or 15 minutes, you will find yourself working on easier problems, and (hopefully) be less likely to make careless errors.
 This doesn’t mean wasting time on the hard problems, though.
 If you don’t see how to do them, skip them and come back—and if you’ve spent more than a minute on the problem, no matter how tough it is, make your best guess and move on.

 Knowing where you’ll start on the ACT Reading Test can have big benefits for your score.
 As you know, the test has four passages: Prose, Natural Sciences, Humanities, and Social Sciences.
-Though you have to read (or better yet, skim) them all for information, start with the passage where you feel most comfortable.
+Though you have to read (or better yet, skim) them all for information, start with the passage with which you feel most comfortable.
 For most of you, this will be the prose passage.
-After all, most of the reading you’ve ever done has probably been fiction, so why not start where you’re most comfortable.
+After all, most of the reading you’ve ever done has probably been fiction, so why not start where you’re most comfortable?

 That’s all for now, ACT Scholars.
 Continue pondering the mysteries of the ACT!